Page 1: Biography

 In accordance with lengthy instructions, on 14 August they sailed west from Batavia to Mauritius, where they stayed for one month, making repairs and taking on supplies.
 They then sailed due south until unpleasantly cold conditions forced them back to the 45th parallel, which they followed eastwards until they sighted the mountains of southern Tasmania on 24 November.
 Tasman named this new land Antony Van Diemen's Land, after the governor general of Batavia.
 They skirted it from North Bay, on the east coast, to St Patrick Head, on the east, finding evidence of inhabitants without seeing them.
 After taking on fresh water and planting a Dutch flag, they continued east from Tasmania on 4 December.

-Sailing east, the fleet reached the Manawatu coast of the North Island the next day, then tacked across the entrance of Cook Strait.
+Sailing east, the fleet reached the Manawatū coast of the North Island the next day, then tacked across the entrance of Cook Strait.
 They suspected the presence of a strait but were unable to check because of a northerly storm.
 Anchoring east of Stephens and D'Urville islands, they weathered a storm and celebrated the first Christmas dinner in New Zealand, with pork and extra rations of wine.
-They sailed up the west coast of the North Island, too far offshore to see Mt Taranaki.
+As they sailed up the west coast of the North Island, Mt Taranaki was obscured by cloud.
 On 28 December a high mountain was seen, Karioi Mountain, south of Raglan Harbour, and on 30 December they were north of Manukau Harbour.
 They reached Cape Maria Van Diemen (named after van Diemen's wife) on 4 January 1643 and sighted Great Island, in the Three Kings group.
 On 5 January, wanting fresh water, they investigated this island, but were discouraged by a rocky shore and heavy surf, and by the 30 to 35 inhabitants who shouted 'with rough loud voice' and threw stones from the clifftops.